Riviera Beach Council members express fear over another member's behavior

-RIVIERA BEACH, Fl. — Riviera Beach City Council members are expressing fear over Tradrick McCoy's behavior since 2019 at a special meeting on Wednesday night.
+RIVIERA BEACH, Fla. — Riviera Beach City Council members publicly expressed fear over Tradrick McCoy's behavior during a special meeting Wednesday night.

 Those council members said a fight occurred between McCoy and another council member at last week's meeting.